 Two emission control strategies exist to limit fuel lost during refueling for gasoline and E85 vehicles.
 First, there are programs designed to capture refueling vapors at the pump.
 These are often referred to as Stage II vapor control programs and vary by location.
 Second, vehicles manufactured since 1998 have onboard refueling vapor recovery (ORVR) systems that store refueling vapors in the vehicle's evaporative emission canister.
 Stage II programs are assumed to reduce emissions from vehicles not equipped with ORVR and additionally, any refueling emissions that are not captured by the ORVR systems.
-MOVES does not account for any interaction between ORVR systems and gasoline dispensing stations equipped with Stage II equipment.
-The technology adjustment for both refueling vapor loss and spillage loss is the same in all locations.
+MOVES does not model any interaction between ORVR systems and gasoline dispensing stations equipped with Stage II equipment; that is, we do not model any interference or complementary effects.